Thomas L. Hankins: Education and career

 Hankins's work in the 1970s and 1980s particularly concerned with theoretical physics in the 18th and 19th centuries.
 He wrote biographies of William Rowan Hamilton and Jean-Baptiste le Rond d'Alembert, and the relationship between science and the Age of Enlightenment.
 His 1979 paper In Defence of Biography: The Use of Biography in the History of Science is noteworthy (with over 150 citations).
 In 1987 his book Science and the Enlightenment (1985, Cambridge University Press) won the Watson Davis and Helen Miles Davis Prize.
 In the 1990s he worked on the history of scientific instruments.

 From 1982 to 1985 he chaired the U. S. National Committee on the History and Philosophy of Science at the National Academy of Sciences.
 He has served on the editorial boards of Isis, Eighteenth-Century Studies, Osiris, Perspectives on Science, and Historical Studies in the Natural Sciences.

 For the academic year 1982–1983, Hankins was a Guggenheim Fellow.
-From the History of Science Society, he received in 1980 the Zeitlin-Ver Brugge Prize, in 1998 the George Sarton Medal, and in 2007 the Price/Webster Prize.
+From the History of Science Society, he received in 1980 the Zeitlin-Ver Brugge Prize (now the Price/Webster Prize), in 1998 the George Sarton Medal, and in 2007 the renamed Zeitlin-Ver Brugge Prize, the Price/Webster Prize.